auth0/docs/articles/api-auth/dynamic-client-registration.md

 # Dynamic Client Registration

-Dynamic Client Registration is a feature, based on the [OpenID Connect Dynamic Client Registration specification](https://openid.net/specs/openid-connect-registration-1_0.html), that enables clients to register dynamically, using the [Management APIv2](/api/management/v2).
+Dynamic Client Registration is a feature, based on the [OpenID Connect Dynamic Client Registration specification](https://openid.net/specs/openid-connect-registration-1_0.html), that enables you to to register clients dynamically, using the [Management APIv2](/api/management/v2).
 This way you can allow third party developers to register and use clients.

 All clients, registered dynamically with Auth0, have the following characteristics: